olivermalham/FarPi-Server/README.md

 5. Create a component to handle serial GPS module
 6. Create a pipfile and get the code into a decent shape for others to use
 7. Review documentation
+8. Complete review, cleanup and refactor of the camera streams system
+9.